hankotanks/simulating_emergent_behavior/README.md

 ## Evolution

-The simulation runs generation by generation.
+The simulation runs generation by generation according to a simple set of [rules](#simulation-rules).
 At the end of each generation, the 'fitness' of each creature is assessed, and the most successful organisms produce offspring.
 However, these offspring are not just copies of their parent.
 Mutations occur frequently, and over the course of generations, better and better survival tactics emerge (in theory).

 ***